Stuycs-K/project03-final-9-lid-hea-jiangj/README.md

 ### Project Description:
 [Explain what is this project.] temporary

-A reddit-like question forum where users can create, edit, reply, and search for post
+A reddit-like question forum where users can create, edit, reply, and search for posts

 ### Instructions: